Alexander Wissner-Gross: Education

-At the Massachusetts Institute of Technology, where he researched nanotechnology, Wissner-Gross triple-majored in physics, electrical engineering and mathematics.
-He was awarded the Marshall Scholarship, and was the last student to triple-major at MIT before the option was discontinued.
-Wissner-Gross also has a Ph.D in physics from Harvard University.
+Wissner-Gross earned S.B. degrees in physics, electrical engineering, and mathematics from the Massachusetts Institute of Technology in 2003.
+He went on to doctoral study in physics at Harvard, where in 2004 he received a Hertz Foundation fellowship for graduate study in the physical sciences.
+He also received a Marshall Scholarship, and was the last student to triple-major at MIT before the option was discontinued.
+Wissner-Gross completed a Ph.D. in physics at Harvard University in 2007.